Scott Aboretum & Gardens

 …for all Scott members

 Once the Exchange ends, hundreds of plants remain for sale to all whether or not you brought plants to donate.
-Only a few larger or exceptional trees or shrubs are priced higher than $1.00.
+Only a few larger or exceptional trees or shrubs are priced higher than one dollar.

 Volunteer

 Be an Exchange volunteer!
 Help to accept plant donations, pot up Arboretum-provided plants, advise shoppers, and more!
-Learn more about volunteers at the Scott Arboretum.
+Learn more about volunteers at the Scott Arboretum & Gardens.

 • This event is for Scott Arboretum members only.
 Join now or volunteers will be available on Friday and Saturday to review and renew memberships or help you join.
 Please bring your current membership card to the event.